nebubit/aparse/README.md

 ```shell
 composer global require "nebubit/aparse=*"
 ```
 Make sure you have the composer bin dir in your PATH.
 The default value is ~/.composer/vendor/bin/, but you can check the value that you need to use by running composer global config bin-dir --absolute.
-Then appending this path to your shell environment file by running following command and restart your terminal.
+Then appending this path to your terminal environment file by running following command.
+Don't forget to restart your terminal.

 **For bash**
 ```shell